dvklopfenstein/biocode/doc/multiple_comparisons.md

 Be careful what you ask for ;-)

-The key concept here is that "probability of X being true, given the information that Y is true" is not the same as "probability of Y being true, given that X is true".
+The key concept here is that **"probability of X being true, given the information that Y is true"** is not the same as **"probability of Y being true, given that X is true"**.

 For example: let's suppose I have a pile of 10000 coins in front of me.
 I know that 9999 of them are normal, unbiased